- Home

 Between your career, family, and any other responsibilities in your life, you might have a few balls in the air right now, and the thought of adding another might seem a little daunting.
 But thanks to the wide range of flexible learning opportunities out there, there’s no reason why (with the right planning) you can’t get the education you want without dropping the ball in any other areas of your life.

-For instance, if you’re looking to study for GCSEs, A-levels, or equivalent qualifications, and you can’t commit to set class times or you don’t have time for the commute, then there are plenty of distance learning courses that you can take to prepare for your exams in your own time and from the comfort of your own home.
+For instance, if you’re looking to study for GCSEs, A-levels, or equivalent qualifications, and you can’t commit to set class times or you don’t have time for the commute, there are plenty of distance learning courses that you can take to prepare for your exams in your own time and from the comfort of your own home.
 So why not check out what distance learning opportunities are out there?

-And if you’re looking to attend university, there are also lots of options out there to help you fit your education around your busy life.
+And if you’re looking to attend university, there are also lots of options to help you fit your education around your busy life.
 Ever since the pandemic struck, more and more universities are offering degree courses online that involve watching pre-recorded lectures and/or participating in seminars via video conference.
 This allows you to study at universities from all over the country, without having to relocate.

 You’ll also find that many degree courses can be taken part-time, and if you’re looking to gain your qualification as quickly as possible, you might even have the option to take an accelerated course that condenses a three or four-year degree into two years.
 You can explore different university course options on the UCAS website below.